RayceRossum/dsci-521-blog/_posts/2018-9-12-Relating-to-Relational-Databases.md

+# Relating to Relational Databases
-# What is a Relational Database?
+## What is a Relational Database?
   In simple terms, a relational database holds data.
 Lots of data.
 But why do we use a relational database if it simply holds data?
 Doesn't Excel do the same thing?
-Well, we can imagine a relational database as multiple Excel files that can be linked in a special way.
+Well, relational databases give us some great benefits.
+We can imagine a relational database as multiple Excel files that can be linked in a special way.
+This linkage is important for storing and accessing data efficiently.
+The below example will demonstrate the importance of using a relational database to prevent data duplication.

 ## Example
   You're working at a brand new startup straight out of UBC's Master of Data Science program.
 You have a dataset that you want to store in order to do some analysis about where your customers live.
 The dataset below is named customers and holds data such as the name, phone number and address relating to each customer.